27. Cogmaster Lectures

 Ateliers de Programmation pour les (Neuro)Sciences Cognitives / Programming for Cognitive and Brain Sciences

-PROG Introduction to Programming with Python (first half of first semester)
+PROG101 Introduction to Programming with Python (first semester)

 This series of lectures targets students with little or no prior knowledge of programming.
 It will introduce the fundamentals concepts of coding : variables, expressions, functions, control structures, input/ouput.
 The course will make use of https://pythontutor.com/